zhufamily/ODataApp1/README.md

 public virtual ParentType Parent { get; set; }
 </code>
 <h3>DB Context</h3>
-This is a simple wrapper classes for all tables, or classes inside Models for data project.
+This is a simple wrapper class for all tables, or classes inside Models folder for the project.
+Create a folder called "Data" and put the context class in that folder.
 <code>
 public class DemoDbContext : DbContext
 {